Zayn14/zsoyokulovacv.github.io/README.md

 ## 🎖 Achievements
 **GPT Hackathon** | [Certificate](https://media.licdn.com/dms/image/D4D2DAQGG56PYmRiuMQ/profile-treasury-image-shrink_800_800/0/1709739140105?e=1711213200&v=beta&t=w_vygLpT8jaI4fPjjxMsI-zzlrl0DwEt4zMv_oHbF9U) | **02/2023**
-- We developed with a team of two people, a consultancy app called "Hypersono" which has features of give a helping hand to young people who
+- We developed with a team of two people, a consultancy app called "Hypersono" which has features of giving a helping hand to young people who seek career, financial, health, and education recommendations by integrating the academic and self-development books to produce GPT prompts that command in audio, video and text format.
-- seek career advice
-- financial advice
-- health advice
-- education advice
-by integrating the academic and self-development books to produce GPT prompts that command in audio, video and text format.
 The problem was the young people who reside in villages and other edges of the regions where there are no available helpful sources that they can access

 **Problem Solving International Hackathon 2024** | [Certificate](https://media.licdn.com/dms/image/D4D2DAQF4jOrtQ9VHmw/profile-treasury-document-cover-images_1280/0/1709738960973?e=1711213200&v=beta&t=pVpBD2zZ0bux9ZBl4bpazMOGFQg5IRtd_D9RUw0dYU0) | **02/2024**
 - We participated with our team and tested our